The 20 Best and Worst Greek Yogurts, According to Dietitians

 We've all seen the catchy commercials, but Activia is not your best bet when it comes to Greek yogurts, purely based on its sugar to protein ratio.
 In fact, this little pot packs more sugar than you'll find in a Double Chocolate Glazed Cake Donut from Dunkin'.
 To top it off, their ingredients list is less than appetizing, including: sugar, water, modified food starch, malic acid, and sodium citrate.
 So, while it does contain those active cultures we love, there are better options for your morning parfait.

 They might be lower in calories and sugar, but don't be fooled—these light yogurts don't deserve a place in your fridge.
 As you can probably guess from the name, Yoplait's Greek yogurt isn't exactly authentic.
 But more than that, the high-sugar/low-protein combination will not have you powering through the day as you'd hope—and sadly, won't help you stave off those mid-morning donut cravings.
 Plus, to keep sugar levels low, Yoplait adds artificial sweeteners acesulfame potassium and sucralose.
 Artificial sweeteners have been linked to altering our gut microbiome, which can result in worsened digestive issues.

 3. Worst: Greek Gods Greek Yogurt Nonfat, Plain

-The gods’ muscles were not built on this yogurt.
-“This Greek-style yogurt not only has less protein than some others, but also less protein than sugar,” explains Stephanie Middleberg, MS, RD, CDN, and founder of NYC-based health and wellness practice Middleberg Nutrition.
-Which is odd considering this ‘gurt has no sugar added.
-That’s a deal breaker in the dairy aisle.
-And while the company claims that all milk used in its Greek yogurt production are not treated with rBST/rBGH growth hormones.
+The gods' muscles were not built on this yogurt.
+"This Greek-style yogurt not only has less protein than some others, but also less protein than sugar," explains Middleberg.
+Which is odd considering this 'gurt has no sugar added.
+That's a deal-breaker in the dairy aisle.
+We're happy to hear the company uses milk from cows that are not treated with rBST/rBGH growth hormones.
 However, that doesn't mean the resulting yogurt isn't free from additives.
-The yogurts do include pectin and inulin, which are “chemically engineered to improve taste, texture or nutrition profile but can lead to very uncomfortable digestive issues in some people,” she details.
-That’s a surefire way to undo the benefits of yogurt.
+The yogurts do include pectin and inulin, which are "chemically engineered to improve taste, texture or nutrition profile but can lead to very uncomfortable digestive issues in some people," she details.
+That's a surefire way to undo the benefits of yogurt.